Online Collaborative Editing

 For more information on Google Docs, see Using Google Drive on the Google website.

-Educational Technology Services (ETS) also offers periodic workshops that explain how to use campus technologies.
-To find out which workshops are currently offered, go to the ETS Workshops and Events website.
+Research, Teaching, and Learning (RTL) also offers periodic workshops that explain how to use campus technologies.
+To find out which workshops are currently offered, go to the RTL Upcoming Events website.

 Why and how did you use Google Docs?